Background

 (g) send you email notifications which you have specifically requested;

-(i) provide third parties with statistical information about our users - but this information will not be used to identify any individual user; and
+(i) provide third parties with statistical information about our users – but this information will not be used

 (j) deal with enquiries and complaints made by or about you relating to the website.

-We will not without your express consent provide your personal information to any third parties for the purpose of direct marketing.
+We will not without your express consent provide your personal information to any third parties for the purpose

 -